Quantum Temporal Fusion Transformer

-We first investigate the capability of our QTFT's in learning stock market prediction.
-In this section, we pick the stock market data of AXIS BANK and analyze it using the QTFT model to forecast an important feature.
-The AXIS BANK data was collected from India National Stock Exchange (NSE) of India.
-It represents a NIFTY-50 Stock Market Data record covering the years 2000 to 2021.
-The data set contains 5306 rows or feature vectors.
-The 15 columns (features) describe various aspects of the stock data: date, symbol, series, previous close, open, high, low, last, close, vwap, turnover, trades, deliverable volume, and deliverable percent.

-Due to the limited number of available qubits and the inherent noise in current NISQ quantum devices, we do not use all the feature vectors and features for training and testing our QTFT model.
-Instance we select the first 10 feature vectors starting from the year 2000 and focus on 4 input features: Open, High, Low, and Last with the Close price as the target feature.
-We are not concerned with the data types - whether static, observed inputs or known inputs - because we are working on a small data set.
+Due to the limited number of available qubits and the inherent noise in current NISQ quantum devices, we do not use all the instances and features for training and testing our QTFT model.
+Also, we are not concerned with the data types, whether static, observed inputs, or known inputs, because we are working on a small data set.
 If we further divide the dataset into these categories, it would result in feature vectors that lack sufficient value to extract the relationships between the input variables.
-The intention for using these selected feature vectors and features lies in their typically small numerical values, which facilitate more efficient QTFT model training and testing.

 Similarly, due to the limitations of current quantum hardware, we do not use the original loss function used in the TFT paper~\cite{lim2021temporal}.
-Instead, we use a simplified yet similar kind of loss function that efficiently calculates the loss for further optimization produce.
-Specifically, we employ the quantile loss function, defined as is
+Instead, we use a simplified yet similar kind of loss function that efficiently calculates the loss for further optimization.
+Specifically, we employ the quantile loss function, defined as

 where \( y_i \) denotes the true value of the \(i\)-th data point, \( \hat{y}_i \) represents the corresponding predicted value, \( q \in (0,1) \) specifies the target quantile for estimation, and \( m \) indicates the total number of data points in the dataset.